Table of Contents

 Ramp Test Lite

-Which FTP Test is Best?
+Which Test is Best?

 Everything about the ramp test is easier than the standard FTP test, but the downside is ramp tests can be less accurate, depending on your physiology.
 Specifically, riders with a higher anaerobic to aerobic power balance may have their FTP overstated by a ramp test.

-On the other hand, the standard FTP test and its 20-minute all-out effort is very challenging, both mentally and physically.
+On the other hand, the standard FTP test with its 20-minute all-out effort is very challenging, both mentally and physically.
 Additionally, newer riders will struggle to properly pace a 20-minute effort (they often blow up early).

 Both styles of tests have their pros and cons, but generally speaking if you are a beginning cyclist and/or you want a quicker, easier test, go with a ramp format.
 If you want higher accuracy, and have the experience to pace yourself properly, go with the 20-minute format.